 This group of wasps gets its common name from the fact that they

 construct their nest of mud.
-Mud daubers are found throughout the
+Mud daubers are considered nuisance

 Mud daubers are solitary wasps.
 They are not social and do not